jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 # ODH Gateway Controller Design Document

 This document outlines the design for a new "gateway controller" for the `opendatahub-operator`.
-This controller will manage the ingress architecture for Open Data Hub (ODH), transitioning from multiple OpenShift Routes to a single, centralized Ingress Gateway using the Kubernetes Gateway API.
+This controller will manage the ingress architecture for Open Data Hub (ODH), transitioning from the current model of multiple OpenShift Routes to a single, centralized Ingress Gateway using the Kubernetes Gateway API.

-The controller will enforce authentication at the gateway level and streamline the exposure of ODH services.
+A primary motivation for this architectural change is to enable robust support for OpenShift Container Platform (OCP) clusters configured for "Bring Your Own OIDC" (BYOIDC).
+In these environments, the internal OpenShift OAuth server is disabled, and the Kubernetes API server is configured as an OIDC client for token validation against an external Identity Provider (IdP).
+The current `oauth-proxy` sidecar architecture is tightly coupled to the internal OAuth server, making it unsuitable for BYOIDC clusters.

+The new gateway architecture will centralize authentication at the ingress layer, using `kube-auth-proxy` to handle authentication against either the internal OpenShift OAuth server or an external OIDC provider.
+This provides a unified and flexible solution for securing all ODH services, regardless of the cluster's authentication configuration, and streamlines the exposure of these services.

 ## 1. Requirements